abyaadrafid/APTOS-Blindness-Detection/README.md

 * Classification with FocalLoss with CrossEntropy
 * Ordinal Regression
 * Huber Regression
+* ArcFace

 ## EDA
 After some EDA on the dataset it was apparent that some image pre-processing was needed.
-The images were taken in different light conditions, with some of them too dark to use in neural models directly.
-Additionally, images in the dataset were also of irregular sizes.
+Our major takeaways were following :

+* Images were taken in different light conditions.
+* Images of different classes had different sizes and aspect ratios.
+* The data set was imbalanced.

+We came up with approaches to normalize the dataset for better performance.

+## Pre-processing and Augmentations
+### Image Pre-processing
+While preprocessing the image, we needed to keep our findings from our EDA in mind.
+We decided to apply following pre-processing steps :

+* Crop out black borders
+* Center image
+* Circular crop around image center
+### Image Augmentations
+Following data augmentations were applied to generalize the data :

+* Vertical Flip
+* Horizontal Flip
+* Full 360 degrees rotation
+* Lighting

+## Experiments
+### Classification with BCEWithLogitsLoss
+### Classification with FocalLoss on CrossEntropyLoss
+### Ordinal Regression
+### Huber Regression
+### ArcFace